EU far-right less impressive than predicted

 He boasted on Sunday that his new axis could get up to 150 seats.

-But more conservative estimates put Salvini's group at fewer than 110 - far-less than the 25 needed to sway votes in the 751-seat EP.
+But more conservative estimates put Salvini's group at fewer than 110 - far-less than the 25 percent needed to sway votes in the 751-seat EP.

 The number of eurosceptic and nationalist MEPs overall could reach 173, compared with 154 in the last EP, the EU parliament's Sunday night projection said.

-But the bump was less impressive than had been predicted, with the far-right losing seats in Germany, where the AfD party came fourth with just 11 seats, as well as Austria, Denmark, and Spain.
+The bump was less impressive than had been predicted, with the far-right losing seats in Germany, where the AfD party came fourth with just 11 MEPs, as well as in Austria, Denmark, and Spain.

-Far-right parties also failed to make significant gains in Finland, Sweden, and the Netherlands, where one new far-right demagogue, Thierry Baudet, cannibalised votes from an old one, Geert Wilders.
+Far-right parties also failed to make important gains in Finland, Sweden, and the Netherlands, where one new far-right demagogue, Thierry Baudet, cannibalised votes from an old one, Geert Wilders.

+The right-wing bloc's bombastic rhetoric on migrants and Christian values was meant to tear down the EU establishment's more liberal beliefs.

+And Hungary's Orban still spoke of "a new era against migration" on Sunday.